ibm-wsc/cloud-native-linuxone/docs/on-premises-lab/devsecops/devsecops.md

 We will use the popular open source package SonarQube to do the code scanning.
 According to Wikipedia, "SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages."

 For Petclinic, we will be using SonarScanner for Maven.
 The ability to execute the SonarQube analysis via a regular Maven goal makes it available anywhere Maven is available (developer build, CI server, etc.), without the need to manually download, setup, and maintain a SonarQube Runner installation.
-For more information on SonarScanner for Maven, please see [here](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-maven/){target="_blank" rel="noopener noreferrer"}.
+For more information on SonarScanner for Maven, please see [here](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-maven/){target="_blank" rel="noopener"}.

 ## Accessing the SonarQube server with your assigned credentials

 The lab instructors have already setup a SonarQube server within the OpenShift cluster for you to access for code scanning.
 Credentials have also been setup for you.
 Please use your assigned credentials to test access to the SonarQube Server.

-Access the SonarQube server [here](https://sonarqube-1677091477712.apps.cloudnative.marist.edu){target="_blank" rel="noopener noreferrer"}
+Access the SonarQube server [here](https://sonarqube-sonarqube.apps.atsocpd3.dmz){target="_blank" rel="noopener"}

 Select `Log in` in the upper right hand corner.
 And log in with your assigned credentials.